 2. Add in the granulated sugar and lemon zest.
 Whisk again for 3-4 minutes or until the mixture is light and fluffy in texture.
 The more air you can incorporate into the mixture at this stage will help leaven the cake during baking.

 4. Add in the eggs.
-And this is important—add them in one at a time making sure they've fully been blended in with the batter.
-Don't add them in all at once or rush this step.
+And this is important—add them in one at a time, ensuring they’ve fully been blended in with the batter.
+Don’t add them in all at once or rush this step.

 6. Bake at 300ºF for 60-70 minutes.
 For reference, my small lemon cream cheese pound cake was ready to come out at 70 minutes.